Board of Directors

 - Director of Ferrovial since 2016.

-- Chairman of Potrero Distilling Holdings; Non-executive Chairman of Majid Al Futtaim Properties; Director of Kathmandu Holdings Limited and of Better Capital.
+- Chairman of Potrero Distilling Holdings and Tegel Group Holdings Limited; Non-executive Chairman of Sky Network Television Limited, Majid Al Futtaim Properties and Non-executive Director of its parent company, Majid Al Futtaim Holding LLC; Director of Kathmandu Holdings Limited and of Better Capital.

 Hanne Birgitte Breinbjerg Sørensen

-- MSc. in Business Economy from the University of Aarhus (Denmark).
+- MsC. in Economics and Management from the University of Aarhus (Denmark).

 - Director of Ferrovial since 2017.